 The engineers at KB "Spektr" have extensive experience in developing effective unmanned aerial vehicles tested by the Russian military.
 They own drones such as "Vorobey" and "Gorynych".

-It was previously reported that Russia created the FPV drone "Upyr", partially assembled from parts printed on a 3D printer.
+It was previously reported that Russia created the FPV drone "Upyr", partially assembled from 3D-printed parts.

 Now on home